The 10 Most Important Things In The World This Morning

 Good morning!
-It’s Cyber Monday!
-Here is everything you need to know before your first meeting of the day.
+Here is what you need to know before your first meeting of the day.

-1. Police and pro-democracy protesters in Hong Kong have clashed again.
-Police used pepper spray on the crowd.
-Thousands of activists forced the temporary closure of Hong Kong’s government building.
-40 arrested, Reuters reports.
+1. The European Parliament voted to break up Google because it is too monopolistic.
+Don’t worry, it will probably never happen.
+Google has, however, leveraged its dominance to distort non-search markets in the past, so you can see why this vote happened.

-2. Black Friday shopping appears to have declined 11% in the US.
-The Washington Post says: “The National Retail Federation reported that 55.1 per cent of consumers shopped between Thursday and Sunday, according to a survey it conducted over the weekend.
-That is down from 58.7 per cent the previous year.
-The NRF said total spending was $US50.9 billion, an 11 per cent decline from an estimated $US57.4 billion in 2013.”
-One theory: Shoppers no longer believe that deals will only be available on the Friday and are instead spreading their buying across the weeks leading up to Christmas.
+2. Inflation numbers for Europe are due out today.
+We’re expecting a new low of less than 1%.
+The eurozone is flirting with deflation, the nightmare scenario we told you about recently.

 And finally …